Use Amazon Kindle Print plus IngramSpark for Print Distribution

 I have a free self-publishing toolkit for you

 Need more self-publishing advice?
-I've put together a free toolkit with a Consumer's Guide to Writing & Publishing Tools & Services that includes reviews of CreateSpace, IngramSpark, Amazon KDP, Smashwords, B&N Nook, Apple, Google Play, Kobo, and all the other brand names you've heard of and many that you haven't!
+I've put together a free toolkit with a Consumer's Guide to Writing & Publishing Tools & Services that includes reviews of Amazon Kindle Direct Publishing, IngramSpark, Smashwords, B&N Nook, Apple, Google Play, Kobo, and all the other brand names you've heard of and many that you haven't!

 I want to help you self-publish well, doing it right the first time and preventing false starts and mistakes that could set you back months.
 Let's get your book into the hands of your readers as soon as possible!

-For a limited time, I'm offering a self-publishing toolkit that includes my Consumer's Guide along with a metadata cheat sheet and book launch checklist, plus a mini-email course on self-publishing.
+For a limited time, I'm offering a self-publishing toolkit that includes my Consumer's Guide for Self-Publishers along with a metadata cheat sheet and book launch checklist, plus a mini-email course on self-publishing.

 I look forward to seeing you in the inbox.